umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 ### [Migrate Member properties to columns on the Member table](https://github.com/umbraco/Umbraco-CMS/pull/12205)

 This is breaking because it is no longer possible to access the properties listed below through the _IMember.Properties_ collection.
-You must now access them through their specific properties i.e. _IMember.IsLockedOut_.
+You must now access them through their specific properties that is _IMember.IsLockedOut_.

 - `umbracoMemberFailedPasswordAttempts`
 - `umbracoMemberApproved`